Ggeffrard/Analyzing-Network-Packets-with-Wireshark/README.md

 ### Step 7: Press ENTER or click the Apply display filter icon in the filter text box.
 <img width="1919" height="910" alt="Screenshot 2026-06-01 120655" src="https://github.com/user-attachments/assets/be32b1a7-083d-44c4-9ca3-06fda8b3c4b7" />
 This filters to packets containing web requests made with the curl command in this sample packet capture file.

+# Findings

+During the analysis, I successfully captured and examined live network traffic using Wireshark.
+By applying display filters, I was able to isolate and analyze DNS, TCP, and ICMP traffic.
+The packet captures revealed how devices communicate across a network through requests, responses, and protocol-specific exchanges.
+The investigation also provided insight into source and destination IP addresses, MAC addresses, port numbers, and protocol behavior.
+Through packet inspection, I observed how DNS queries resolve domain names, how TCP connections facilitate communication between devices, and how different protocols operate at various layers of the network stack.
+This analysis demonstrated the value of packet capture tools in understanding normal network activity and highlighted how network traffic analysis can support cybersecurity investigations and threat detection efforts.

+# Skills Demonstrated

+- Network Traffic Analysis
+- Packet Inspection
+- Wireshark Navigation and Filtering
+- DNS Traffic Analysis
+- TCP/IP Protocol Analysis
+- Source and Destination IP Identification
+- MAC Address Identification
+- Network Troubleshooting
+- Cybersecurity Investigation
+- Network Monitoring

 # Conclusion